top of page

 A Parent's Guide to Dyslexia and Dyscalculia

 When your child struggles with both reading and math, it can be overwhelming to figure out how to support them.
 They might mix up letters while reading or reverse numbers during math, making it hard to keep up with schoolwork.
-These could be signs of two co-occurring learning disabilities: dyslexia and dyscalculia.
+These may be signs of learning differences like dyslexia and dyscalculia, which often affect how students learn to read and work with numbers..
 While each condition brings its own challenges, the right interventions can help your child succeed.

 Dyslexia affects how the brain processes language, making it hard to decode words, spell, and read fluently.
 Dyscalculia, on the other hand, disrupts how the brain handles numerical information, leading to difficulties with math concepts and calculations.